Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

-Kerry Carpenter -- with a slugging percentage of .390 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the mound, on September 8 at 6:40 PM ET.
+On Saturday, Kerry Carpenter (hitting .350 in his past 10 games) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
+First pitch is at 6:10 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Yankees.
+He strung together two hits (going 2-for-3) in his most recent game against the White Sox.

 Kerry Carpenter Game Info & Props vs. the White Sox